westlife35/CVM/README.md

 > * Chapter 8 (Regresion Model)
     * accomplish the function of matrix computation by myself but it works not that efficiently
     * do not find too much highlight of the algorithm and my teacher tells us it is not that widely used like SVM

+> * Chapter 9 (Classification Model)
+    * accomplish the function of matrix computation by OpenCV which will run faster than my implementation
+    * accomplish the algorithm of 9.2

 ###Some Info